wattenberg/data/names_by_decade_doc.md

 and proportion of babies with that name born that decade.

-I'd like the visualization tool to have a text entry box for a name, and also UI to choose male or female.
+I'd like the visualization tool to have a text entry box for a name, and also an interface to choose male or female names.
 There should be a "submit" button next to the text entry box.
 Then, below that, I'd like a line graph showing the proportion of babies born over time with the name entered.
 If the name isn't found,